PaulskPt/M5Dial_Timezones_data_to_Google/README.md

 Data to Google:

-New in this version is that we added the functionality to send some data to a Google Sheets Spreadsheet.
+New in this version is that I added the functionality to send some data to a Google Sheets Spreadsheet.
 The following data will be sent:
 ```
 1) a datetime stamp in GMT time;